unitedclassifiedsapps/sonar-scanner/README.md

 # sonar-scanner
-This Docker image contains `sonar-scanner` and wrapper for it `scan`
+This Docker image contains `sonar-scanner` and wrapper for it `scan` .
+It also includes `git` for better version manipulations.

 ## Usage